coderefinery/git-intro/_episodes/11-remotes.md

 SSH address: click on the HTTPS and SSH buttons to see what happens.

-To push changes to the project you will either need SSH keys for the SSH address (preferred) or you will have to use your GitHub user and password when using the HTTPS address.
+To push changes to the project you will either need SSH keys for the SSH address (preferred) or you will have to use your GitHub username and password when using the HTTPS address.  **If you don't know what to do, use HTTPS.**

 ---

 ## Pushing our guacamole recipe repository to GitHub

-We now want to try the second option:
+We now want to try the second option that GitHub suggests:

 > **... or push an existing repository from the command line**